Saatvik-Lochan/WebGestureCaptureBackend/README.md

 HTTPS is required for this service to work with [WebGestureCapture](https://github.com/Saatvik-Lochan/WebGestureCapture).
 You can easily get your own certificate with [LetsEncrypt](https://letsencrypt.org/).

+> Expects .pem files for both the certificate and the key

 Once you have your certificate and private key, create a `.env` file in the root directory of the repository.